cardopoli/this-was-tomorrow/content/sites/tinkers-bubble.md

 Many of those who have lived at Tinkers Bubble have gone on to buy land and set up agroecological land projects.
 Probably the most well-known is Fivepenny Farm, established when two families, including LWA's Jyoti Fernandes, bought 43 acres at auction in 2003.
 The community has become a de facto training ground and inspiration for land-based sustainable living across the UK.

 Celebrating its 30th anniversary in January 2024, the village prides itself on being "fossil fuel free" and a pioneer in the UK's off-grid and intentional community sectors.
-There are times when they find it challenging - the inevitable irritations of living with other people, or getting up in the dark to milk the cows, or mending a fence in the rain.
+There are times when they find it challenging - the inevitable irritations of living with other people, or getting up in the dark to tend the animals, or mending a fence in the rain.
 But the community persists.

 ## Context for this project